Find, Format, and Customize NPSP Reports

 Run a Standard NPSP Report

-As NMH’s awesome Development Associate, one of Sofia’s many responsibilities include keeping her team updated on their fundraising progress.
-Like many nonprofits, NMH relies on individual donations as a significant part of its revenue mix.
-It has a stable pool of reliable donors that it reaches out to through a variety of mechanisms, including email and direct mail.
+As NMH’s awesome Development Associate, one of Sofia’s many responsibilities is keeping her team updated on their fundraising progress.
+Like many nonprofits, NMH relies on donations from individuals and families as a significant part of its revenue mix.
+It has a stable pool of reliable donors that it communicates with through a variety of mechanisms, including email and direct mail.
 NMH Executive Director, Kim Friedman, reminds her staff regularly that it’s far easier to keep an existing donor than to cultivate a new one.
-Yet, towards the end of the year, she notices that revenue from individual giving is a bit under budget.
-Kim wants to better understand what’s going on, so she asks Sofia to pull a report of previous donors who have not yet given this year.
+Yet, towards the end of the year, she notices that revenue from individual and household giving is a bit under budget.
+Kim wants to better understand what’s going on, so she asks Sofia to pull a report of household accounts that gave last year but haven't yet given this year.

 Follow along as Sofia prepares her report:

 - Open the Reports tab.
 Click All Folders.
 Then click the NPSP Fundraising Reports folder to see if there is an out-of-the-box NPSP report that can help.

 - The Account LYBUNT (Last Year But Unfortunately Not This Year) report sounds promising.
 Open the report by clicking the Account LYBUNT title.

 - Double check the report filters by clicking Edit and then Filters.
 The filters show that you are looking at ALL accounts whose Total Gifts Last Year were greater than 0 (i.e. gave last year), AND whose Total Gifts This Year are less than 0 (i.e. didn't give this year).